-Investors in Class C Interests will pay an annual sales fee on the net asset value of their capital account as of the first day of each calendar month equal to the following schedule: for capital contributions of less than \$100,000: 1.5%; less than \$500,000 but at least \$100,000: 1.0%; less than \$1,000,000 but at least \$500,000: 0.5%; at least \$1,000,000: no annual sales fee.
+\$500,000: 0.5%; at least \$1,000,000: no annual sales fee.
 The annual sales fee is charged monthly in advance and is based on each Class C Investor's capital base, net of gains or losses, including additional capital contributions and less any withdrawals.
 The annual sales fee will be treated as an expense and will be charged in connection with a Class C capital account in perpetuity.
-The annual sales fee may be paid to the General Partner or another selling agent, or may be split between such parties.
-Payments of annual sales fee may be made directly to third party selling agents or may be paid indirectly through payment to the General Partner, which then forwards some or all of the annual sales fee to the selling agent.
+Payments of annual sales fee may be made directly to third party selling agents or may be paid indirectly through payment to the Fund, which then forwards the annual sales fee to the selling agent.
 The General Partner may waive the annual sales fee for any Class C Limited Partner.